The importance of networking.

 Once you meet people at a networking event you need to follow up with them.
 You should create a plan of how you are going to follow up – whether via email, via phone or in person.
 You should priorities the people you meet via immediacy and importance of follow up.
 It may be that you connect via LinkedIn or Facebook.

 Networking is a great way for you to grow your business.
-We have shared some information here but if you have any questions, please get in touch today.
+We have shared some information here but if you have any questions, please get in touch to.